antra-tess/connectome/README.md

     - **Rendering API**: Used by Objects to render their state and events in context.
 Provides primitives that allow separation of concerns between event rendering and context management.
     - **Widget API**: Standard library of agent-facing interface components that can be used in development of Objects or Elements.
 - **Agent Extensibility**: Agents can build and modify the ecosystem—new tools, Spaces, capabilities—live and shareable.
-- **Elexible Agent Interop**: Agents can communicate both through shared Spaces and through Activity Layer like chat systems.
+- **Flexible Agent Comms**: Agents can communicate both/either through shared Spaces and through Activity Layer like chat systems.

 AI agents are provided with: